MrOizo1/MrOizo1/README.md

 - 👋 Hi, I’m @MrOizo1
-- 👀 I’m interested in in IT education
+- 👀 I’m interested in IT education
 - 🌱 I’m currently learning the skillfactory platform.
 - 💞
 - 📫 How to reach me ...